omznc/slashy/README.md

 This was built using some code from [LiveLaunch](https://github.com/juststephen/LiveLaunch), which is licensed under the same license.

 ## Notes
-This repository isn't and won't be updated with the realtime production code the bot is using, and will usually be a version or so late.
-I honestly don't have the time to push every single tiny change every time.
+This repository is an open-source version of my Slashy bot that I will not be actively maintaining.
+The actual bot is written in Typescript, and I might release that later down the line.